fidelix/omnipay-pagseguro/README.md

 ## Aimeos

-This fork is aims to provide compatibility with aimeos 2019.10 LTS.
+This fork aims to provide compatibility with aimeos 2019.10 LTS.